chef-boneyard/chef-rfc/new/server-api-versioning.md

 Given a value of version, it MUST be resolved as follows:

-* The version label `stable` shall resolve to the minimum supported version.
-* The version label `current` shall resolve to the maximum supported version.
-* The version label `next` shall resolve to the internal identifier `next`.
-When no such behavior is applicable, the resource MUST treat this as if it were the maximum supported version.
 * A numeric version MUST be validated against current minimum and maximum versions as specified under section "Response".
 * Any other value is invalid and the server MUST respond to the client with a 406